DataDog/documentation/content/en/account_management/saml/troubleshooting.md

 ### Identity provider certificates

-If you are unable to login to your account, an IdP certificate may have expired and rotated, prompting a general SAML error.
+If you are unable to log in to your account, an IdP certificate may have expired and rotated, prompting a general SAML error.

 Some questions to ask yourself that can help narrow down whether you have a certificate issue:

 - Are you the only account that is unable to log in?
 If the issue involves multiple accounts, it could be that an IdP-based certificate has expired or rotated.
 - Did anything recently change in your SAML configuration?
-- If your users are using multiple IdPs, are you seeing issues persists across multiple IdPs, or only one?
+- If your users are using multiple IdPs, are the issues persisting across multiple IdPs, or only one?
-- Did you recently enable [Mappings](#roles-errors)?
+- Did you recently enable [**SAML Group Mappings**](#roles-errors)?

 To resolve, ensure IdP certificates are up-to-date within your IdP's settings and that you have uploaded the most recent metadata file from your IdP in Datadog.